 --------- end ---------

-Tomcat 4.1.x defaults to having the Coyote connector enabled in /conf/server.xml.
-This fails with mod_jk and must be commented out.
+- Tomcat's /conf/server.xml ships by default with the Coyote/JK2 connector enabled, which fails with Shibboleth due to the lack of support for REMOTE_USER.
+This connector must be commented out.
 Then, uncomment and modify the traditional AJP 1.3 connector as follows:

 - Add address="127.0.0.1" inside the <Ajp13Connector> configuration element to prevent off-host access.